Antennas, Commercial

 No matter the brand, all short, stubby antennas have an excessive level of RF flowing on their control leads, and coax cables too (common mode currents).
 Thus choking off common mode current is especially important if you're using (or plan to use) an automatic controller.
 The requisite chokes need to be mounted outside the vehicle, and as close to the base of the antenna as possible.
 This requirement is very difficult to accomplish when using a clip mount; a fact which should be considered before purchase.

-None of the current batch of these antennas requires any impedance matching (save one, see below), because their inherent resistive losses bring their input impedance close to 50 ohms.
+None of the current batch of short, stubby antennas requires any impedance matching because their inherent resistive losses bring their input impedance close to 50 ohms.
 This means, the antennas are not DC grounded, and therefore tend to be noisier than their big brother counterparts, especially in rain and/or dusty conditions.

 If you're intent on using one, keep the aforementioned inherent problems (and shortcomings) in mind.
 You'll need to purchase additional split beads (RF chokes) to tame the common mode currents, and other maladies which will occur.